arya232004/weather-App/readme.md

-A simple weather application using open weather API if you want to download it and use then get yoursel an API Key from [open weather map](https://openweathermap.org/)
+A simple weather application using open weather API if you want to download it and use then get yourself an API Key from [open weather map](https://openweathermap.org/)